More Brieskorn spheres bounding rational balls: Integral Homology Balls

 We finally recover the results of Akbulut and Kirby, Fickle, Casson and Harer, and Stern in the following simple way.

-\begin{proof}[Proof of Theorem \ref{chs}] Completing the proof by Lemma \ref{integral}, we prove that all these spheres are all obtained by $(-1)$-surgery on $Y'$ when the knot is unknot or the stevedore knot.
+\begin{proof}[Proof of Theorem \ref{chs}] Completing the proof by Lemma \ref{integral}, we show that all these spheres are all obtained by $(-1)$-surgery on a knot in $Y'$ where $Y'$ is the zero-surgery on the unknot or the stevedore knot.

 We shall begin with single examples $\Sigma(2,3,13)$ and $\Sigma(2,3,25)$.
 By [Example 1.4, \cite{Sav02}], we know that $\Sigma(2,3,6n+1)$ are obtained by $(+1)$-surgery on twist knot $K_n$ for $n \geq 0$, see the first picture of Figure~\ref{fig:3}.
 Remark that $\Sigma(2,3,1)= S^3$, $K_0$ is the unknot and $K_2$ is the stevedore knot.
 Blowing down the dark black $(-1)$-framed components in the second, third and last pictures of Figure~\ref{fig:3} results in $(+1)$-surgery on $K_2$, $K_2$ and $K_4$, respectively.

 Recap that $\Sigma(2,4n+1,4n+3)$, $\Sigma(3,3n+1,3n+2)$, $\Sigma(2,4n+1,20n+7)$, $\Sigma(3,3n+1,21n+8)$, $\Sigma(2,4n+3,20n+13)$ and $\Sigma(3,3n+2,21n+13)$ are respectively the boundary of the negative-definite unimodular plumbing graphs shown in Figure~\ref{fig:plother}.
 To apply Lemma~\ref{integral}, we use the dual approach by giving integral surgeries from their plumbing graphs.